-Whilst this Convention is currently (November 2010) not yet in force it is expected to enter into force internationally before the end of 2012.
+64 Whilst this Convention is currently (November 2010) not yet in force it is expected to enter into force internationally before the end of 2012.
 The Regulations and Code annexed to the MLC Convention embody many existing provisions regarding a considerable number of long established ILO Maritime Labour Conventions.
 Administrations will therefore already be applying many of the principles and provisions found in the MLC.

-(k) compliance with the yacht's Safety Management System; and (l) compliance with Maritime Security requirements.
+- (i) on-board mooring and unmooring arrangements; and - (j) emergency situations and procedures including the mustering and evacuation of passengers; - (k) compliance with the yacht's Safety Management System; and - (1) compliance with Maritime Security requirements.